 Flash #22 Preview: Wally West's Lunar Lunacy

-Flash #22 hits stores Wednesday with Wally West splitting himself across the moon while Eclipso evolves and the Rogues cause chaos.
-Things are heating up!
+Flash #22 hits stores Wednesday with Wally West splitting himself further as Eclipso evolves and the Rogues wreak havoc across the moon's surface.

 Article Summary

-- Flash #22 speeds into stores on June 25th, featuring Wally West's lunar struggle against Eclipso and the Rogues
+- Flash #22 speeds into comic shops on June 25th, featuring Wally West's lunar battle against Eclipso and the Rogues

-- Wally must split himself further across the moon, while dissension grows among his temporary copies
+- Multiple Wally West copies face dissension as the speedster struggles to combat threats across the moon's surface

-- Multiple cover options available, including variants by EM Gist, Yasmine Putri, and George Perez
+- Eclipso evolves into a fire elemental, presenting a new challenge for the Flash in this thrilling adventure

 BAD MOON RISING, PART THREE!
 With Eclipso taking on a new, evolved form as a fire elemental, and the Rogues' blitzkrieg across the moon claiming more and more of the Flash's copies, Wally West has to split himself even further–but there is dissension amongst the Temp Flashes!